NETools/Blazor-Session-Scoped-Dependency-Injection/README.md

 }
 ```

-Whenever a user connects services will be registered with for his unique session id.
+Whenever a user now connects, the registered services will be associated with his unique session id.

 In order to notify the user that his session has ended (i.e. the garbage collector considered the user to be inactive) go to the `MainLayout.razor` file and replace it with